A scapholunate ligament tear in the wrist is a common soft tissue injury.

 Damage to the scapholunate cannot been seen on an x-ray and is often accompanied by a fracture in the scaphoid or lunate bones.
 An MRI could also miss the tear if it is small.
 Some doctors will use an arthrogram MRI which uses an injection of dye in the wrist.

-There are four (4) types of scapholunate ligament tears:
+There are four types of scapholunate ligament injuries:

-Predynamic or occult: This is as mild as a scapholunate injury may be categorized and cannot be seen in an x-ray.
-Generally, this category includes a partial tear.
+- Predynamic or occult: This is a mild injury that generally includes a partial tear, and usually cannot be seen in an x-ray.

-Dynamic: A dynamic scapholunate injury is when the ligament is completely torn or damaged so severely that it is not functioning the way it should.
+- Dynamic: A dynamic scapholunate injury is when the ligament is completely torn or damaged so severely that the wrist does not function normally.
 Again, not seen on an x-ray.

-Advanced Collapse (SLAC): When the scapholunate ligament is completely torn and has caused various forms of arthiritis.
+- Advanced Collapse (SLAC): This happens when the ligament is completely torn and may cause various forms of arthritis.

-If you have suffered a similar injury to your wrist as a result of an accident and need help, feel free to call our office for a free evaluation of your claim.
-You may be entitled to compensation for this severe wrist injury and in need of expert medical attention – we can help.
+If you have suffered a similar injury to your wrist because of an accident that was caused by another person’s actions, call our office for a free evaluation of your claim.
+You may be entitled to compensation for this severe wrist injury, and our attorneys can help.